-“When will he be in?
-It’s real important.
-I need to talk to him about some boxes Pap left with him.
-Please, I have to know.”
-There was a pause before the door opened wide.
-Anna really looked confused now.
+"When will he be in?
+It's real important.
+I need to talk to him about some boxes Papa left with him.
+Please, I have to know."
+When the door opened wider, Anna didn’t recognize the person standing before her.

 "Uh… who are you?" she asked.
 The woman looked closer at Anna and widened her eyes.

-“Anna?” she asked.
-“Anna, is that you?”
-The younger woman blinked at her.
+"Anna?" she asked.
+"Anna, is that you?"
+The younger woman tilted her head.

 "Should I know you?" she asked.
 Kyoko gave her a little smile.
 She leaned into the other woman's ear.